Ensuring the same quality education for all students

 Becky is the executive director of the Carolyn Foundation, which has assets of $32 million and conducts grant-making in Minneapolis and New Haven, Conn.
 Becky has been with the foundation for 15 years and previously was a principal with the Philanthropy Consultancy and vice president of community relations for The Pillsbury Company.

 Al served as executive director for MN Comeback and Charter School Partners, and worked at General Mills—in various marketing and sales positions—at Accenture, and with numerous organizations in the areas of technology, systems development, and strategic planning.
-Al serves on the board of trustees for The Minneapolis Foundation and on the leadership council for Generation Next.
+Al serves on the board of trustees for The Minneapolis Foundation and on the national board of directors for College Possible.

 Bernadeia is an assistant professor at Mankato State University; she previously served as superintendent of the Minneapolis Public Schools and oversaw academic achievement for 36,000 students and 7,000 staff members.
 Bernadeia is a former fifth grade, National Board Certified teacher who has also been a building principal.
 She also serves on the board for the National Council on Teacher Quality.